 The official statements voiced in reaction to the quickly deteriorating situation in Afghanistan, by the leaders of the international community, and Afghanistan’s regional neighbors in the Middle East and Southeast Asia, clearly exhibit a state of confusion and apprehension.
-At one day they express “optimism” about Taliban’s fake promises to respect women’s rights and abstain from terrorizing civilians.
-Then, the next day, the same officials express concern over Taliban’s mistreatment of women and their shameful record of violating basic human rights under the flag of their so-called Jihad and Sharia.
+One day they express “optimism” about the Taliban’s fake promises to respect women’s rights and abstain from terrorizing civilians.
+Then, the next day, the same officials expressed concern over the Taliban’s mistreatment of women and their shameful record of violating basic human rights under the flag of their so-called Jihad and Sharia.

-The general public in western countries has been applying a tremendous pressure on their political leaders to avert their initial unjustifiable optimistic reaction towards Taliban.
-Even in the United States, the majority of social and traditional media is frying President Biden and his Administration for inaccurate statements about giving Taliban a chance because the “new Taliban is different from the old Taliban” and that Taliban rule is what the Afghan people want.
-In fact, the tens of thousands of Afghan citizens who has been jamming Kabul Airport, for over a week, and clinging to planes coming out of the country is the most obvious proof that the Afghan people are scared of Taliban and, of course, they do not want to live under their rule.
+The general public in Western countries has been applying tremendous pressure on their political leaders to avert their initial unjustifiable optimistic reaction towards the Taliban.
+Even in the United States, the majority of social and traditional media is frying President Biden and his Administration for inaccurate statements about giving the Taliban a chance because the “new Taliban is different from the old Taliban” and that Taliban rule is what the Afghan people want.
+The tens of thousands of Afghan citizens who have been jamming Kabul Airport, for over a week, and clinging to planes coming out of the country is the most obvious proof that the Afghan people are scared of the Taliban and, of course, they do not want to live under their rule.

 Availing the space for the violent extremist group of Taliban to, once again, dominate Afghanistan, the land that offered a hotbed to terrorists for decades, ensues an infinite number of international security threats.
 The menace of reviving old terrorist organizations, such as Al-Qaeda, is the least of them.